 BFGoodrich® Performance Team

-It takes a rare kind of man to be a professional driver, and an even rarer man to be a championship-winning driver.
-So what do we call a man who’s won the North American Rally Cup championship, numerous other road rallies, medaled at the X Games, raced in the Baja 1000 multiple times, has competitively tasted wine, and has five university degrees?
-Well, here, we call him ACP.
-Comrie-Picard left a successful career as an entertainment lawyer in New York City to drive professionally, and has since tallied a bevy of accolades on wheels—all fitted with BFGoodrich tires.
+It takes a rare kind of man to be a professional driver, and an even rarer kind to be a championship-winning driver.
+So what do we call a man who’s won the North American Rally Cup championship, numerous other road rallies, medaled at the X Games, raced in the Baja 1000 multiple times, competitively tasted wine, and has five university degrees?
+Around here, we call him ACP.
+Comrie-Picard left a career as an entertainment lawyer in New York City to drive professionally, and has since tallied a bevy of accolades.
+Lately, he’s pivoted away from competition towards entertainment, with stunt and producing credits on shows like Netflix’s Hyperdrive and Fastest Car, to Hollywood hits like Deadpool 2, Atomic Blonde, and Fast & Furious Presents: Hobbs & Shaw.

 Growing up in the backwoods of Colorado has its benefits.
-After all, when you spend your formative years camping and off-roading, you might just end up like Brad Lovell—an off-road champion in multiple disciplines including rock crawling, short course, Ultra 4, and rock racing.
-In fact, Brad’s proven himself to be among the most versatile off-road drivers in the world.
+After all, when you spend your formative years camping and off-roading, you might just end up like Brad Lovell: an off-road champion in multiple disciplines including rock crawling, short course, Ultra 4, and desert racing.
 Naturally, Brad hasn’t done it all alone.
-His brother Roger has been an indispensable part of this success, and the brothers race together as the Lovell Rock Racing team.http://www.lovellrockracing.com http://facebook.com http://twitter.com/RacingLovells http://www.youtube.com/user/LovellRacing
+Together, he and his brother Roger are Lovell Racing, and their homegrown team is always looking for a new challenge.
+The latest one on their plate?
+Putting together a winning spec trophy truck program for the desert.http://www.lovellrockracing.com http://facebook.com http://twitter.com/RacingLovells http://www.youtube.com/user/LovellRacing

 In 1986, as a teenager flush with cash from a U.S. Navy signing bonus, Brian Finch went and put the most powerful crate engine he could find into his 1980 Mustang SVO.
 Without any other upgrades, it was inevitable that Finch’s Mustang would wind up in a ditch—and it did.
 Since then, Finch’s path has taken him in lots of directions—a sailor in the Navy, a Ford technician, an I.T. project manager for Dell—but he’s wound up back where he started: building hot rods—albeit better rounded than his SVO. he owner of Hot Rod Transformations and a formidable autocross driver in his own right, Finch proves that what doesn’t kill you makes you smarter.